aljawaid/KanboardSupport/README.md

 #### _Plugin for [Kanboard](https://github.com/fguillot/kanboard "Kanboard - Kanban Project Management Software")_

-Add a support section in the Kanboard Settings interface so that end users can easily gather any information required by their internal technical support departments.
+Add a support section in the Kanboard Settings interface so that end users can easily gather any information required by their internal technical support departments and for troubleshooting purposes.

 Features